SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The ground in this area is more stable than in most other neighborhoods in the city, so the 1906 earthquake did not destroy very many Victorians here.

 In the 1960s, owners began to revitalize the houses in this district.
-They began to rehab their houses and paint them with lively colors.
+They began to rehab their homes and paint them with lively colors.
 Locals and tourists alike loved them and began to visit them frequently.
 You will also see the outside of them featured in several movies and TV shows.

 The most famous Victorian Painted Ladies in San Francisco are across from the park on Steiner Street.
 The addresses for them are 710–720 Steiner Street.
-These seven beauties line up side-by-side for a picture-perfect scene.
+These seven beauties line up side by side for a picture-perfect scene.
 They are known as the "Seven Sisters."

 This set of Painted Ladies stands out because they are all similar (except the largest one on the far left) and have a beautiful view of downtown behind them.
 During your visit, walk up Hayes Street about a block to Pierce Street to get that perfect picture.
 You may recognize this famous image from the TV series "Full House."

-What is the definition of a painted lady?
-Any Victorian or Edwardian home with three or more paint colors is considered a painted lady, so even though the Seven Sisters on Steiner Street are the most famous, there are several more in the neighborhood to enjoy.
+What is the definition of a Painted Lady?
+Any Victorian or Edwardian home with three or more paint colors is considered a Painted Lady, so even though the Seven Sisters on Steiner Street are the most famous, there are several more in the neighborhood to enjoy.

 To find the greatest Victorians in the Alamo Square San Francisco district, you can just walk up and down the streets.
 Some of my favorite streets to find other Painted Ladies in San Francisco include: